idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - Emotional Awareness -> Self Assessment -> Self Confidence
     - Engineers confident in systems when understand operational, failure, and error recovery behaviors.
     - Understand operational, failure, and error recovery behaviors -> Self Assessment.
-    - Self Assement has low SNR because of emotions .
+    - Self Assessment has low SNR because of emotions .
 Boost Emotional Awareness -> Boost Self Assessment SNR
   - Misc
     - More we study ourselves, more objective we can become.
     - We know all the skeletons in our closets, and can deal with them.